itsStxn/Coding-problems-Linked-List/Easy/Merge Two Sorted Lists/README.md

 Each node is processed once.

 ## Space Complexity - O(1)
-The variables only store nodes with a reference.
+No data structure variables with `n` size are used.